NadyaGrishko/CookBook/README.md

 # CookBook
-This repository contains recipes that I love to cook.
+This repository contains recipes that everyone can easily cook.